One of our favorite sweet treats to be enjoyed in desserts and drinks, Salted Bourbon Butterscotch!

 A lot of people think that butterscotch and caramel are the same thing, but there is one key difference, the type of sugar used.

 Butterscotch uses brown sugar which makes for a darker, more deep flavor than the granulated sugar used in caramel.
-The brown sugar has molasses in it (which is why it is brown) which gives a fully rounded sweetness that hits more taste buds than just the sweet buds.
+The brown sugar has molasses in it (which is why it is brown) which gives a fully rounded sweetness.
+Also, it hits more taste buds than just the sweet buds.
 When combined with butter and cream, the brown sugar becomes a delicious dark toasty butterscotch sauce.

 The bourbon adds a hit of oak from the barrels it is aged in, while adding a lighter caramel flavor and hints of vanilla.